MissGuided/dev-php-test/README.md

 ### URLs
 http://localhost - Main url
 http://localhost:8080 - phpMyAdmin, although Workbench is available

+## SQL
+There is a DB ready to use with tables and data
+The DB is `customer_db`